 The Honor Court will be composed of the non-voting student chair and ten voting members, consisting of seven students and three faculty members.
-The students, ordinarily at least one from each class year, shall serve for a one-year term with a two-term limit.
-The student members will be selected during the spring semester of the preceding academic year, except a member from the first-year class who will be selected early in the fall semester.
+The students, two seniors, two juniors, two sophomores and one first-year student, shall serve for a one-year term with a two-term limit.
+The student members will be selected during the spring semester of the preceding academic year.
 The Court will publish notice of the selection process to all students.
 The current Court will select, by a majority vote, the student members from among the names of interested and qualified persons responding to the notice.
 Once new members have been chosen, the Student Assembly shall offer the student body the opportunity to offer their input regarding the appointments, before holding a vote to confirm the new appointments.
-The Court will not consider platforms from students on disciplinary probation or who have been found responsible for violating the Honor Code.
-A sitting member of the Court who is found responsible for violating the Honor Code will be dismissed from the Court.
+The Court will not consider platforms from student on disciplinary probation or who have been found responsible for violating the Honor Code.
+A sitting member of the Court who is found responsible for violating the Honor Code, will be dismissed from the Court.

 Faculty members will be elected by the faculty at its May meeting, one each year for staggered three-year terms.
 The written consent of the nominees must be presented to the Academic Council.
 In accordance with faulty rules, candidates may be nominated from the floor.

 The chair will be elected in the spring by the outgoing Court from among candidates nominated by that Court.
-A student may serve as chair for a third term on the Court.
+A student may serve as chair in his/her third term on the Court.

 If the chair resigns or cannot serve for any reason, the Court will elect a chair from among its members.
 The Court may select a substitute chair for a given case where there is a conflict of interest with the chair, or if the chair is otherwise unable to serve.

 If there is a vacancy on the Court during the academic year the Court will publish notice of the vacancy in two all-campus email messages and one issue of the Spectator and will elect by a majority vote a substitute Court member from among the names of interested and qualified persons responding to the notice.
 Only members of the group represented by the vacated position will be eligible for election.

 All members of the Court will be invited to every Court hearing.
 A quorum of the Court will consist of six voting members: five students and one faculty, plus the chair, who will not vote.
 If a quorum cannot be attained owing to disqualification of members for conflict of interest, the hearing must be scheduled at a time when it can be heard by the maximum number of Court members who are qualified to hear the complaint.
 In all other instances when a quorum is not attained, the hearing will be rescheduled, unless the parties assent in writing to going forward with the number of members currently present.

 If a member of the Board believes that he or she has a conflict of interest in a particular case, that member may seek to disqualify himself or herself after consultation with the chair.
-The respondent may request that the chair seek disqualification of any member of the Court if the respondent believes that a conflict of interest exists with that member.
-The respondent must present to the chair written explanation as to the nature of the alleged conflict of interest.
+The accused may request that the chair seek disqualification of any member of the Court if the accused believes that a conflict of interest exists with that member.
+The accused must present to the chair written explanation as to the nature of the alleged conflict of interest.
 If the chair believes that a conflict exists, the member will be disqualified upon majority vote of the Court.